-One of the big problems in GNU / Linux is that there are a vast variety of distributions, each with different installation methods, or with versions that only work on certain distributions, causing many of the programs available for one distribution to not be used in another.
+One of the big problems in GNU / Linux is that there are a vast variety of distributions, each with installation methods different versions, or with versions that only work on certain distributions, causing many of the programs available for one distribution cannot be used in another.
 Deepinit is obviously no exception.

-However, today there are already several solutions to obtain an application even when it is not in the application store.
+However, today there are already several solutions to obtain an application even when it is not in the App Store.
 This text intends to instruct you on the different installation methods and that, in this way, you know how to obtain the applications that you miss in Deepin.

 Table of Contents:

 Without a doubt, the most recommended and simple option.
 As long as the application is in the store and you do not need (or want) to have the latest version of the program, I would opt for this method, since it will be more optimized in system resources than the alternative options and it will surely go away to better integrate with OS.